zeppelin-social/bluesky-appview/rebranding/README.md

 Rebranding is done using:
 - semgrep to alter source code and configuration
 - comby.dev to replace svg content in tsx files
-- inkscape to extract images from SVG source graphic files
+- inkscape (in command-line form) to extract images from SVG source graphic files
 - python for some management and processing

 Installation